Fauna of the United States: Aleutian Islands

-The Aleutian Islands are home to an abundance of large bird colonies; more than 240 bird species inhabit in Alaska's Aleutian Archipelago.
+The Aleutian Islands are home to an abundance of large bird colonies; more than 240 bird species inhabit Alaska's Aleutian Archipelago.
 Large seabird colonies are present on islands like Buldir Island, which has 21 breeding seabird species, including the Bering Sea-endemic red-legged kittiwake.
 Large seabird colonies are also present on Kiska Island, Gareloi Island, Semisopochnoi Island, Bogoslof Island, and several others.

 The islands are also frequented by vagrant Asiatic birds, including the common rosefinch, Siberian rubythroat, bluethroat, lanceolated warbler, and the first North American record of the intermediate egret.
 Other animals in the Aleutian Chain include the Arctic fox, American mink, Porcupine caribou, northern sea otter, horned puffin, tufted puffin, Steller sea lion, spotted seal, ringed seal, northern fur seal and many more.

 Territories

 American Samoa

 Because of its remote location, diversity among the terrestrial species is low.
 The archipelago has a huge variety in animals and more than 9,000 acres is a national park: National Park of American Samoa.
-The park stretches over three of the six islands in the archipelago: Tutuila, Ofu-Olosega and Ta‘ū.
+The park stretches over three of the six islands in the archipelago: Tutuila, Ofu-Olosega and Ta'ū.
 Eight mammal species have been recorded at American Samoa, of which none of them are critically endangered.

-The mammals include several species of native bats, including the Samoa flying fox and insular flying fox.
+The mammals include three species of native bats, namely the Samoa flying fox, the insular flying fox and the Pacific sheath-tailed bat.
 The avifauna includes 65 species of bird where the more unusual distinctive ones are the blue-crowned lorikeet, the spotless crake, the many-colored fruit dove, the wattled honeyeater, tropical pigeons, the samoan starling, white tern, black noddy and the red-tailed tropicbird.

 There are many reptiles in the islands, including five species of geckos, eight species of skinks and two species of snakes: the Pacific boa and the Australoasian blindsnake.
 The marine life is magnificent and much concentrated around the colorful coral reefs.
 The Samoan ocean is a home to sea turtles as hawksbill sea turtle, olive ridley sea turtle, leatherback sea turtle and the green sea turtle.
 Five species of dolphins live in the area: spinner dolphin, rough-toothed dolphin, bottlenose dolphin, pantropical spotted dolphin and striped dolphin.